 Here’s where some of my clients would say, “this is so hard to do”.
 Like everything in transformation, it starts out “hard” because it’s new and you don’t see the benefits yet.
 But if you stay with me, you’ll see the hard part quickly turn to this is “so much easier than I thought”.

 Communication is foundational.
-It’s the first thing we have to do when we come into this life.
+It’s the first thing we have to learn when we come into this life.
 We have to learn how to ask for what we need.
 We start with sounds and crying and demanding.
 Then when we learn to use our voice and words, our requests become easier.

 But what happens when we are in a relationship and communication breaks down?